maoyuans/chronicles-of-terre/subclasses/Rogue-Gunslinger.md

 # Rogue - Gunslinger

+A rapier in one hand, a pistol in another, most likely wearing a dazzlingly grandeur hat, Gunslingers are the epitome of bravery and agility.
+Trained in skirmish tactics, Gunslingers specialize in dancing with danger on the battlefield, agile and daring, weaving in and out of the frontline, fighting in both close-quarter and mid-range.

 ## Skirmish Trainings

 When you take this architype at 3rd level, you gain proficiency in (exotic) firearms.
 Additionally, firearms you wield gain the [Point-Blank](../homebrew/Firearms#Properties) property.